catalyst/developing-with-cwp/slides/docs/09_WritingForms.md

 }
 ```

 Save, dev build, and then bring up one of your Landing pages in the front end of your site.
 Then append /EnquiryForm on to the url and press enter.
 You should see a message "Action 'EnquiryForm' isn't allowed on class LandingPageController." which is what we expect because we have not allowed access to this method using the allowed actions array (public/private does not control this), lets now do that to demonstrate how its required to allow access to methods of the controller even if they are public.

-First lets make it so only admins can access the page, add this code below to the LandingPageContoller (or edit the exiting empty $allowed_actions array)...
+First lets make it so only admins can access the page, add this code below to the LandingPageContoller (or edit the exiting empty $allowed_actions array)

 ```php
 private static $allowed_actions = array(